turbo-bert/checkload/README.md

     curl -L -O "https://github.com/turbo-bert/checkload/releases/download/v1.0.1/checkload.exe"
     curl -L -O "https://raw.githubusercontent.com/turbo-bert/checkload/main/presets/windows-developer/checkload.txt"
     checkload run

+To see more progress updates you can also run

+    checkload run -v

 If you want to avoid running the binary take a look at the alternative rendered BAT file at https://raw.githubusercontent.com/turbo-bert/checkload/main/presets/windows-developer/no-checkload.bat